theCapypara/riptide-docs/source/user_docs/4_project.rst

   > Do you wish to run this interactive setup?
 [Y/n]

-.. tip:: ``-u`` is for updating your repositories.
-You don't actually need it when you are using the demo project above.
+.. tip:: ``-u`` or ``--update`` is for updating your repositories and Docker images
-         However it is required if you use a project, that loads configuration from a repository.
+         You can add this flag to any command.
+Riptide will then first update before running the rest of the command.
+         You should run this command regularly to make sure your images and repositories are up to date.
+         Images contain the file system of the container that Riptide will run.
+         See the `Docker documentation <https://docs.docker.com/get-started/#images-and-containers>`_ for more details on images.
-         See `Using Repositories <repos.html>`_ for more information.
+         See `Using Repositories <repos.html>`_ for more information on repositories.

 Riptide will then show you the usage notes that